CODART, Dutch and Flemish art in museums worldwide

 Travel by coach to the Baltimore Museum of Art (BMA)

-15:10-16:00 Special viewing of Dutch and Flemish works on paper in the collection of the BMA at The Nancy Dorman and Stanley Mazaroff Center for the Study of Prints, Drawings and Photographs
+14:15-16:30 Tour of the European Galleries of the BMA with Lara Yeager-Crasselt, Curator of European Painting and Sculpture and Department Head, BMA and special viewing of Dutch and Flemish works on paper in the collection of the BMA at The Nancy Dorman and Stanley Mazaroff Center for the Study of Prints, Drawings and Photographs with Jenna Paper-Evers, Curatorial Assistant of Prints, Drawings and Photographs and Leslie Cozzi, Curator and Department Head of Prints, Drawings and Photographs, both of the BMA

 End of program